Sometimes you have to forgive the person who owes you an apology in order to move on in life

 Perhaps your accountability in the situation is something as innocent as not trusting your intuition, or not being assertive enough.
 While neither of those things makes you a villain or less deserving of an apology, it’s important for future growth to develop an understanding of your own role in any situation.

-Having sympathy or empathy for someone who doesn’t deserve it on the surface is a challenge, but dig deep.
+Having sympathy or empathy for someone who doesn’t deserve it on the surface is a challenge, but dig deep to find that key to closure.
 If nothing else, have compassion for the fact that the other party is content to live a messy life or lacks the courage to take responsibility for their misdeeds.
 See their weakness for what it is, instead of letting it have power over who you are.

 The second part of this is to have compassion for yourself.
 You could torture yourself with self-pity or resentment for the rest of your life if you choose to spend it chasing an apology that is unlikely to arrive.
 Decide how much the apology is actually worth, and better invest that time and effort into building yourself back up instead.

 Ending a relationship is complicated in a dozen different ways, and it’s easy to hold on to hurt and resentment.
 Sometimes, it feels good to recognize ourselves as a victim; to cloak ourselves in the grief and anger of having been wronged.
 Step out of the darkness by flipping the switch—by forgiving the person who isn’t sorry.
-And start the next chapter of your life with a sense of peace and a renewed perspective.
+And start the next chapter of your life with a sense of peace and a renewed perspective—your key to closure.

 Family Plan is committed to empowering parents after divorce or separation and creating harmony by improving collaboration, helping with organization, and simplifying payment obligations to reduce stress and eliminate potential conflict.
 Download our app to get started.